 Some Texas school districts are unusual enough in at least one cost dimension to limit their number of potential peers.
-For example, six Texas districts had a three-year average share of special education students of at least 37 percent.
-No other district had a share exceeding 30 percent.
-Arguably, then, these six districts should be matched only with one another.
+For example, seven Texas districts are designated by the TEA as residential treatment facilities.
+Arguably, these seven districts should be matched only with one another.
 Similarly, while most school districts serve a full range of grade levels, some have no high school and others have no elementary schools.
 It seems most appropriate to match these restricted grade-level districts only to districts offering similar grade ranges.